-The Membership Card is much like the Parallax BASIC Stamps; you can program it to do simple tasks, and serve as the "brains" of various projects.
+The Membership Card is much like the Arduinos and Parallax BASIC Stamps.
+You can program it to do simple tasks, and be the "brains" of various projects.
 It can blink lights, drive relays or small motors, run displays, make annoying sounds with a speaker, read switches or sensors to measure things, perform calculations, make decisions, and more.
-Its machine language is very simple, or there are BASIC interpreters and C compilers for the 1802 that can be downloaded free to write and run really ambitious programs.
+Its machine language is very simple, and free assemblers are available.
+There are also open source BASIC interpreters and C compilers for the 1802 to write and run really ambitious programs.

-Once a program is loaded, it can be retained without power for a short time by the onboard supercapacitor, or kept forever by maintaining power.
+Once a program is loaded, it can be retained without power for a short time by the onboard supercapacitor, or indefinitely by maintaining power.
 Remember, this is a low power computer; it will run for a year on three AA cells!